-On June 25, 2007, the Company made a loan to Steven Madden, its Creative and Design Chief and a principal stockholder of the Company, in the amount of \$3,000,000, in order for Mr. Madden to exercise a stock option, which was due to expire, and hold the underlying Common Stock.
-Mr. Madden executed a promissory note in favor of the Company, which is secured by a pledge of 210,000 shares of the Company's Common Stock beneficially owned by Mr. Madden.
-There have been successive amendments to the note, the most recent of which occurred on April 6, 2009, at which time the note was amended and restated to (i) extend the maturity date to the earlier of the date that Mr. Madden ceases to be employed by the Company and June 30, 2015 (the "Maturity Date"), and (ii) reflect the rate of interest as 8% per annum for the period from June 25, 2007 until April 6, 2010, and 6% per annum for the period from April 7, 2010 until the Maturity Date.
-As of December 31, 2010, interest in the amount of \$849,186 has accrued on the note.
-Mr. Madden is the brother of John L. Madden, who has been a director of the Company since the Company's inception in 1990.
+Loan to Steven Madden.
+On June 25, 2007, the Company made a loan to Steven Madden, its Creative and Design Chief and a principal stockholder of the Company, in the amount of \$3,000,000, in order for Mr. Madden to satisfy a personal tax obligation resulting from the exercise of a stock option which was due to expire and to hold the underlying shares of Common Stock.
+Mr. Madden executed a promissory note in favor of the Company, which is secured by a pledge of 315,000 shares of the Company's Common Stock beneficially owned by Mr. Madden.
+There have been successive amendments to the note, the most recent of which occurred on January 3, 2012, at which time the note was amended and restated to extend the maturity date of the obligation to December 31, 2023 and eliminate the accrual of interest after December 31, 2011.
+Prior to the most recent amendment, the note had been accruing interest at the rate of 6% per annum.
+In addition, the amended and restated note provides that, commencing on December 31, 2014 and annually on each December 31 thereafter through the maturity date, one-tenth of the principal amount thereof, together with accrued interest, will be cancelled by the Company provided that Mr. Madden continues to be employed by the Company on each such December 31.
+Contemporaneously, the Company will release a number of pledged shares of Common Stock from the pledge generally correlating to the amount of indebtedness cancelled on such date.
+As of December 31, 2011, interest in the amount of \$1,090,000 had accrued on the principal amount of the note and, as noted above, interest was eliminated after December 31, 2011.

+Steven Madden is the brother of John L. Madden, who has been a director of the Company since 1993.